Section 504, A New Standard for Equality in Education

 What must an educational institution include on its checklist to achieve 504 compliance?

 As there is so much variation in regards to educational institutions with the U.S., ranging from the academic or grade level of a particular institution, as well as the size of the institution, there is no single checklist that all schools or postsecondary institutions can follow to achieve 504 compliance.
 However, due to the role that the internet has come to play in all aspects of modern-day society, almost all academic institutions will need to govern aspects of their checklist to ensure that their online and digital materials are accessible to students with disabilities.
-As such, common examples of reasonable accommodations that an educational institution could list on their checklist include:
+As such, common examples of reasonable accommodations that an educational institution could list on its checklist include the following:

 What are the requirements of educational institutions as it relates to student protections?